The Bylaws can be read below, or download PDF.

 SECTION 4.
 OFFICERS

 4.1 Officers of VSS.
-The officers of VSS are the President, President-elect, Immediate Past President, Treasurer and Clerk.
+The officers of VSS are the President, Vice-President, President-elect, Immediate Past President, Treasurer and Clerk.

 4.3 The Immediate Past President.
 The President, immediately following his or her term of office, serves for one year as the Immediate Past President, or until a successor is available.
 The Immediate Past President serves on the Board of Directors and the Executive Committee, with full voting privileges.
 The Immediate Past President assists the President and, in the absence or disability of the President, performs the duties and responsibilities of the President.
 If a Director’s elected term ends later than his or her term as Immediate Past President, he or she continues to serve on the Board of Directors as a Director until the end of the elected term.